unruhe73/check-mysql-db-structure/usage.md

 Install a database as the one into the file example_db.sql: mysql -u root -p < example_db.sql

-After that, you will have example_db as a new local database.
+After that, you have example_db as a new local database.

 The `main.py` script uses the python class `CheckMySQLDB` defined in the file `check_mysql_db.py`.